About the ProgramThe Facts

 - Improve knowledge of how co-operatives, collective strategies and supply chain negotiations can improve farmers’ returns.

 - Improve the knowledge of business models and collaboration options available to farmers and farm advisors

 - Improve the agriculture focused legal and financial expert advice available regarding the process, implementation and management of such business models

-Farming Together is a pilot program launched at a national forum on August 29, 2016 and will run until June 2018.
-The program is managed by Southern Cross University and is based at the SCU campus in Lismore, NSW.
+Farming Together is a pilot program launched at a national forum on August 29, 2016 which ran until June 2018.
+The program was managed by Southern Cross University from the SCU campus in Lismore, NSW.

 The Australian Federal Government listened to the challenges that growers face in their efforts to be successful and, from this, developed the Agricultural Competitiveness White Paper.